HL7/fhir-gender-harmony/input/pagecontent/dicom_use_case.md

     at birth for the application of established reference values.
 How should this be considered?

-### Use Case Description:
+### x.1.1 Use Case Description:

 Post Gender Harmony model implementation with incorrect naming from the EHR.

-Patient with EHR Sex for Clinical Use (SFCU) of "female" and a EHR Gender Identity of "male" arrives for check-in at a facility using a DICOM worklist for a PET/CT examination.
-The examination is performed, the patient's demographics are updated, and the report is delivered.
+Patient with EHR Sex for Clinical Use (SFCU) of “female” and a EHR Gender Identity of “male” arrives for check-in at a facility using a DICOM worklist for a PET/CT examination.
+The examination is performed, the patient’s demographics are updated, and the report is delivered.

-### Actors:
+### x.1.2 Actors:

 #### People

-1. Patient (John Smith) - whose previous records are for studies performed when his EHR Gender Identity was "female".
+1. Patient (John Smith) - whose previous records are for studies performed when his EHR Gender Identity was “female”.

 2. Facility Clerk - admits patient, utilizes the Radiology Information System (RIS)